Chargebacks: A Survival Guide

-Once a customer initiates a chargeback, the issuing bank sends the transaction in question back to the merchant's acquiring bank — effectively reversing the sale.
-The cardholder's account is credited for the amount of the transaction, and the merchant's account has the funds from the sale in question withheld until the matter is resolved.
+Once a customer initiates a chargeback, the issuing bank sends the transaction in question back to your acquiring bank — effectively reversing the sale.
+The cardholder's account is credited for the amount of the transaction, and your account has the funds from the sale in question withheld until the matter is resolved.

 Every acquiring bank has its own specific procedure for handling chargebacks, but they're all governed by the framework set up by the card brand.
-Acquiring banks will generally let merchants know exactly what's expected of them, and it's important for merchants to follow these procedures to the letter to protect their chargeback rights.
-Discover, for example, prohibits merchants from contacting customers who have disputed a transaction.
+Acquiring banks will generally let you know exactly what's expected, and it's important to follow these procedures to the letter to protect your chargeback rights.
+Discover, for example, prohibits businesses from contacting customers who have disputed a transaction.

 Another VERY important note: a customer's bank will refund the balance of a disputed transaction as soon as the customer initiates a chargeback.
-Merchants should NOT refund the customer on their own!
+You should NOT refund the customer on your own!

-Acquiring banks deduct the amount of the disputed transaction from the merchant's account, at which point it's up to the merchant to either accept the chargeback or to plead its case.
-At this stage, and in most cases (unless the merchant has violated the terms of service of their card association), the merchant will be able to present evidence to its acquirer proving that the transaction in question is legitimate.
+Acquiring banks deduct the amount of the disputed transaction from your account, at which point it's up to you to either accept the chargeback or to plead your case.
+At this stage, and in most cases (unless the business has violated the terms of service of their card association), you will be able to present evidence to the acquirer proving that the transaction in question is legitimate.
 The evidence required will be dependent upon the reason for the chargeback.
 If this evidence convinces the acquiring bank that a customer was rightfully charged, the acquirer will submit the transaction to the issuing bank a second time.

-At this point, the issuing bank will either agree with the acquirer and reject the cardholder's dispute or disagree, in which case the merchant can either accept this outcome or send the transaction to the card association for final arbitration.
-If the card association decides in the merchant's favor, the cardholder will be billed for the appropriate amount and the merchant will receive payment.
-If the decision goes in the cardholder's favor, the cardholder will retain the credit already issued by her bank and the merchant will not be paid for the amount of the transaction.
+At this point, the issuing bank will either agree with the acquirer and reject the cardholder's dispute or disagree, in which case you can either accept this outcome or send the transaction to the card association for final arbitration.
+If the card association decides in your favor, the cardholder will be billed for the appropriate amount and you will receive payment.
+If the decision goes in the cardholder's favor, the cardholder will retain the credit already issued by her bank and you will not be paid for the amount of the transaction.

-If any products were delivered, the merchant will have to accept the loss of that good or service as well.
-Again, the banks and the card association take care of moving all the money during the chargeback process — if a customer's dispute is upheld, the merchant should not issue a refund.
-Likewise, if the merchant wins the chargeback dispute, it should not bill the customer a second time — it will be paid for the original transaction by its acquiring bank.
+If any products were delivered, you will have to accept the loss of that good or service as well.
+Again, the banks and the card association take care of moving all the money during the chargeback process — if a customer's dispute is upheld, you should not issue a refund.
+Likewise, if you win the chargeback dispute, you should not bill the customer a second time — you will be paid for the original transaction by the acquiring bank.

 Unsurprisingly, the process outlined above costs merchants money in the form of chargeback fees, and businesses have to pay regardless of whether or not they win the dispute.